cilginc/cilginc.github.io/_posts/2025-07-02-TryHackMe-Crypto_Failures.md

 found_key = ""
 chunk_num = 1
+# Each crypt() output is 13 chars long.
+We skip the first block, which is "guest:AA".
-cookie_ptr = 13 # Skip the first block ("guest:AA")
+cookie_ptr = 13

 while cookie_ptr < len(cookie):
     target = cookie[cookie_ptr : cookie_ptr + 13]

     print(f"\n>> Working on key chunk #{chunk_num} (target hash: {target})")

-    # First part of the key is 7 chars long and prefixed with ':'
+    # The first chunk of the key is prefixed with ":" and is 7 chars long
+    # because the full block is ":<key_part>" (8 chars total).
     if chunk_num == 1:
         part = crack_chunk(salt, target, 7, prefix=":")
-    else: # Subsequent parts are 8 chars long part = crack_chunk(salt, target, 8)
+    else: # Subsequent chunks are a full 8 chars long. part = crack_chunk(salt, target, 8)

     if part: